The Stages of What Happens When There’s Injustice Against Black People

 Stage 3: Smear Campaign and victim blaming

-Once we find out about the killing and violation against a Black person, we quickly get to the place where people ask what the person did to get killed.
+Once we find out about the killing and violation of a Black person, we quickly get to the place where people ask what the person did to get killed.
 As if people walk out everyday looking for trouble to get into that will lead to them having a hole in their body and a heart with no beat.

 Because to be considered a TRUE victim, you need to be a saint who never even raised your voice, cussed or put up any selfies that didn’t have you in a choir robe.
 Because to defame your character is to place the onus of death squarely on your shoulders.
 If you’re in a hoodie in any of your online pics, beware.
 That day when you felt like rocking some Timbs and a baggy shirt, they will find that pic and ask what you did as the “thug” you are.